alvarezrrj/alirey/README.md

 + Auto delete soft deleted slots with no related bookings in a scheduled job
 + Sort out the roles situation

+### Known issues

++ Slot picker on booking form requires an option to be clicked on (even if the &lt;select&gt; element has a value)
++ bookings.checkout lags for a few seconds before loading 'pay' button with no loading indicator

 ### For a multi-therapist scenario

 + Modify App\Http\Livewire\Booking to only show bookings where therapist_id == Auth::user()->id when Auth::user()->isTherapist